Follow my example

 There’s no indication Paul ever got married.

 It’s unclear what Paul meant by this.
 That’s reflected in various Bible translations.
-Door number one: “A woman should wear a covering on her head to show she is under authority” (NLT).
-Door number two: “A woman ought to have authority over her own head” (NIV).
-Door number three: “The woman ought to have a symbol of authority on her head” (NASB).
+Door number one: “A woman should wear a covering on her head to show she is under authority” (New Living Translation).
+Door number two: “A woman ought to have authority over her own head” (New International Version).
+Door number three: “The woman ought to have a symbol of authority on her head” (New American Standard Bible).
 Some scholars say the head covering was a sign of authority—either the authority of the women (perhaps comparable to the crown a king wears) or the authority that men had over the women, since men didn’t have to wear a head covering.

 Bible experts have to guess what Paul meant when he said, literally, “because of the angels.”
 Some speculate Paul was drawing from his Jewish traditions that taught angels were “guardians of order.”
 That would seem to make them guardian angels in a church worship service, overseeing the order of the service.